Is Blur's Beetlebum their most heartbreaking single?

 Blur - Beetlebum

-To celebrate Damon Albarn turning 50, we take a look back at one of the Britpop band's most heart-wrenching tracks.
+To mark Beetlebum being 22 years old this month, we take a look back at one of the Britpop band's most heart-wrenching tracks.

 Watch its video above.

-The downbeat track has often been linked to drug abuse, and heroin in particular, with many crediting the track to Damon Albarn's experiences of taking the drug with his then-girlfriend Justine Frischmann of Elastica.
+The downbeat track has often been linked to drug abuse, with many crediting the track to Damon Albarn's experiences of doing heroin.

 But why isn't it just about any other drug use?

 The likes of Rolling Stone believe the song's title is inspired by the term "chasing the beetle," which was a variation of the term "chasing the dragon".

 Meanwhile, Urban Dictionary adds that the "term comes from the dotted black residue left behind on tin foil sheets after use, often called beetles."

 See some of the track's famous lyrics below: